length

 - Explore the charming medieval towns of Lucca, San Gimignano and Siena

-- Trek across the photogenic Crete Senesi, identifiable by its ochre-tinged soil
+- Trek across the photogenic Crete Senesi

 Via Francigena